gitter-badger/OpenStatus/docs/terminology.md

 **DynamicShift** - Archiving system that archives files equal to or sometimes over the size of **1MB**.

 **OpenStatus FileSystem** - The file structure of OpenStatus.

+**motd** - A message displayed on connection to the network filesystem.